nrc/error-docs/error-design/error-type-design.md

 There are two ways to consider the design: by designing based on how the errors will arise or how the errors will be handled.
 I think the former is easier and more future-proof (how can you predict all the ways an error might be handled?).

-There is a lot of scope for different design decisions: how to categorise errors, how much detail to include, how to structure the errors, how to handle back/forward compatibility, etc. Concretely, how many enums should you use and how many variants?
+There is a lot of scope for different design decisions: how to categorize errors, how much detail to include, how to structure the errors, how to handle back/forward compatibility, etc. Concretely, how many enums should you use, and how many variants?
 Should you nest errors?
 How should you name the enums and variants?

 If designing based on how errors arise, you want one enum for each class of errors and one variant for each specific kind of error (obviously, there's a lot of space here for what constitutes a class or specific kind of error).
 More practically, a function can only return a single error type, so all errors which can be returned from a function must belong to a single enum.
-Since errors can likely be returned from multiple functions, you'll end up with a set of errors returned from a set of functions which have the same error type.
+Since errors can likely be returned from multiple functions, you'll end up with a set of errors returned from a set of functions that have the same error type.
 It is possible, but not necessary, for that set of functions to match with module boundaries.
 So one error type per module is sometimes OK, but I wouldn't recommend it as a general rule.

 Furthermore, at different levels of abstraction, the right level of detail for errors will change (we'll discuss this a bit more below).
 So, the right level of detail for error enums deep inside your implementation is probably different to the right level in the API.